-(5) Effects on initial application of IFRS 15
+(5) Effects of initial application of IFRS 15 and information on application of IAS 11 and IAS 18 in 2017

 A. The significant accounting policies applied on revenue recognition for the year ended December 31, 2017 are set out below.